An Overview of Contactless ATM Security

 Are Contactless ATMs Still Vulnerable to Fraud?

-Unfortunately, the strongest encryptions and the most up-to-date anti-fraud protocols can’t protect anyone from some of the oldest and most basic forms of fraud.
-What contactless ATMs are most vulnerable to is account takeover fraud, where the fraudster has access to enough of the victim’s accounts and personal information that they can bypass the two-factor authentication.
+Unfortunately, the strongest encryption and the most up-to-date anti-fraud protocols can’t protect anyone from some of the oldest and most basic forms of fraud.
+What contactless ATMs are most vulnerable to is account takeover fraud, where the fraudster has access to the victim's credentials, and can simply enter the correct username and password rather than trying to hack in or bypass authentication in some way.

 Fraudsters frequently send out phishing texts and emails designed to get unwary victims to give them access to their online banking accounts.
 If a stolen account comes with contactless ATM access, that’s a big score for the fraudster, who can get cold hard cash out of it with minimal effort.